Khmer Arts

 Pin Peat practice

-Pin Peat
+Pin Peat.

 Pin Peat music is used firstly in the Royal Court, where some pieces are only played for Royal ceremonies and court dances.
 However Pin Peat music is also central to traditional Cambodian life, because it is used for classical ballet, shadow puppet theatre, official ceremonies, religious ceremonies and funerals.